Emma Wilby: Work

 In her third book, Invoking the Akelarre (2019), Wilby examines the controversial Basque witch craze that took place in 1609-14.
 Here she argues against the assumption by academic writers that the sensational accounts of the Black Mass and orgies at the witches’ sabbath were largely reflections of witchcraft propaganda and stereotypes imposed by inquisitors.
 As in her first two books, she suggests that the witch suspects used genuine memories and dreams linked to their own thoughts and experience when claiming they had been involved in these events.

 Chapters cover the way that knowledge of domestic medicine, New World cannibalism and community Catholic ritual were used to create the dramatic accounts of talking toad familiars, cannibalistic feasts and the Black Mass.
 Even the accounts of Basque witch cult structure and rites, the most detailed in Europe, are linked by Wilby to suspects’ membership of religious confraternities and craft guilds before they were arrested.
 Through these analyses, Invoking the Akelarre continues Wilby’s efforts to restore agency to the women who were accused of Devil worship in Europe’s witch trials.
-A Spanish translation, under the title Invocar el aquelarre: Las voces de los acusados durante la caza de brujas vasca del período 1609-1614, was published in 2025 by Miño y Davila Editores.
+A Spanish translation was published in 2025.

+In 2023, Wilby turned back towards the shamanistic hypothesis with a research paper exploring the role of spirit possession in early modern witchcraft.
+She argues that witchcraft scholars have historically neglected claims, by many witch suspects, that they did not want to serve the Devil and that they were forced to go to the sabbath and perform harmful magic against their will.
+Working with the ideas of continental scholars, such as Éva Pócs, she argues that this theme of spiritual aggression is more closely linked to popular beliefs and practices around demonic possession than elite constructs of demonological witchcraft and, beyond this, with the broader cultural network of beliefs and practices around unsought possession by other spirits such as fairies, divine beings, and the dead.
+Wilby suggests that these ideas could strengthen and refine the shamanistic hypothesis developed by Ginzburg et al., and could reinforce the links between popular religion and pre-Christian antecedents in Europe’s premodern era.